 - The tension between wanting to have a good life and wanting to enjoy today never really goes away.

 - Most baby boomers don’t really want to never work again, but rather they want freedom in their time.

 - What are people running toward in retirement?

 - Instead of comparing retirement to a light switch, think of it more like a dimmer switch.

 - How does Roger talk to someone about making adjustments to move toward the life that you want?

-- Roger’s suggestion for have conversations: go for a walk, or a road trip, or something that creates space and time to have conversation.
+- Roger’s suggestion for having conversations: go for a walk, or a road trip, or something that creates space and time to have a conversation.

 - Pretirement: what can you do now to start setting yourself up for what you want?